4

 Drag and drop to complete the sentences.

-to represent rivers and lakes
+to represent boundaries

-the location of information guides and bush tracks
+the location of toilets and historic sites

-2. A map legend shows
+2. A map legend may show

 3. Maps use symbols and colour